fxgsell/MScProject/MapExplorer/Documentation/MapExplorerREADME.txt

 ./launcher

 ## How to use it
 cd MapExplorer/LaunchMapExplorer
 ./launcher
-If you want to update the sequence, you have to edit the launcher.msc file, which contain the sequence to Json format.
+If you want to update the sequence, you have to edit the launcher.msc file, which contain the sequence in Json format.
 The launcher parses this file and executes each command in it.
 Command example:
 {"cmd":"roslaunch ccny_rgbd visual_odometry.launch",
 "topicName":"/vo",
 "topicType":"nav_msgs::Odometry"}, ## Remove the comma for the last sequence

-Json files contain a collection of pair name/value, in the ‘launcher.msc’ file we have:
+Json files contain a collection of pair name/values, in the ‘launcher.msc’ file we have:
 -cmd: which is the command that have to be launch
 -topicName: some ROS packages have to be launch only when the previous package has been launched and has started to publish on a specific topic.
 You can stop the launch sequence while nothing is publish on the specify topicName or write “none” to go directly to the next sequence.
 -topicType: If you have specified a topicName you have to specify the type of message publish on this topic.